CompactRIO: Hardware

 The CompactRIO system is a combination of a real-time controller chassis, reconfigurable IO Modules (RIO), an FPGA module and an Ethernet expansion chassis.
 Third-party modules are also available, and are generally compatible with NI-produced chassis controllers.

 CompactRIO real-time controllers include a microprocessor for implementing control algorithms, and support a wide range of clock frequencies.
 Controllers are only compatible with National Instruments C Series I/O Modules.
 I/O modules are hot swappable (can be connected/disconnected while the unit is powered up).

 The FPGA Module may be used to implement high-performance data processing on reconfigurable fabric.
 Such data processing may be performed on data streaming in from connected I/O Modules.
-The module is powered by a Xilinx Virtex high-performance FPGA on the earlier models, and Kintex-7, Artix-7 or Zync Xilinx FPGA on the newer models.
+The module is powered by a Xilinx Virtex high-performance FPGA on the earlier models, and Kintex-7, Artix-7 or Zynq Xilinx FPGA on the newer models.
 The FPGA can be programmed separately and is connected to the real-time controller using an internal PCI bus, and is accessible over a LabVIEW interface which operates both locally on the controller as well as over a LAN from LabVIEW on a PC.

 The Ethernet chassis includes an Ethernet port (8P8C), which can connect the CompactRIO controller to a PC.
 The chassis is available in 4 slot and 8 slot varieties.

 Third-party modules are manufactured for additional features, such as LCD or VGA displays.
 Newer, high-performance CompactRIO controllers also have built-in VGA graphics which can be connected to a monitor for observing operation.